smartninja/WD2/05 - Back-end processing and cron/README.md

 ```

 When we save the file, the processing of the images will start on the first minute of every hour, every day in the year.

+## How do we solve this problems in real-world python applications

+In this lesson we've learned about the idea of scheduled jobs and how to implement them with cron.
+Through this we learned how cron itself works, how do we configure it, in which cases we use scheduled jobs, etc. We've also seen how can we register a command in a flask application that we can then start through a CLI.
+This can come in handy for many other purposes than only triggering a scheduled job via cron.

+In fact, in large scale real-world Python applications, we don't run schedule jobs simplya through cron.
+We use a task queue library like **Celery**.
+This approach offers us much more flexibility and power and provides us with functionalities like retry on failure, parallel workers, rate limiting, task monitoring, distributed execution ets.
+It does, however bring in additional overhead and complexity of another library and a message broker service.
+It still needs to be triggered which can be done through *Celery beat* or again with a cron job.

+You can read about Celery in it's [documentation](https://docs.celeryq.dev/en/latest/getting-started/first-steps-with-celery.html) or read about how to deploy a [Flask app with a background worker](https://render.com/docs/deploy-celery) on Render (that we used in WD1).

+### Cron vs. workers

+We learned about cron jobs because they are simpler to set up and understand and since they are language independent, they can be used in many different use cases.
+In a Flask context they are useful when we need to run tasks on a fixed schedule, when the task's logic is relatively simple and predictable, and when we wont to avoid infrastructure overhead.
+They can reliably be used for (nightly) batch jobs, cleanup tasks, backups or periodic metrics aggregation.

+Workers on the other hand should be used when tasks are triggered by user actions, they're slow and/or unpredictable, we need retries, progress, or status visibility and when we expect the these tasks to be growing a lot when the application scales up.

 ## Homework